dreamerHarshit/Real-Time-Notification-System/README.md

 # Real-Time-Notification-System
 In this project i have developed a application that pops up notification on changes made in the database in real time.For real-time communication i am using socket.io here.
+I have one constant status in database and user will add comment on that.
+As soon as some one posted a comment all users except the one who have made the comment will receive desktop notification immediately.

+Socket.io will be responsible for detecting events and information back-end as well as client about same.

 ##Technologies Used:-
 1. Nodejs